mrlhansen/novino/README.md

 * `sabi.sh` will clone the [sabi](https://github.com/mrlhansen/sabi) repository and copy the files into the `sabi` folder.

-* `libc.sh` will compile the C library twice, once for kernel space and once for user space.
-Even though the entire library is compiled for kernel space, there are many functions that should never actually be called from kernel space.
+* `libc.sh` will compile the C library for user space applications.

 * `env.sh` contains environment variables and compile flags.
 You will have to adjust the `PATH` variable for finding the right cross compiler.